 March 21, 2018 by

 For older adults, maintaining independence is a vital aspect of living life on their terms.
 While the physical limitations of age can make the ability to maintain independence seem challenging, in today’s digital era, it’s actually easier than ever.
 Technology has changed the ways in which we communicate and take care of the daily tasks of living.
-Technology has also allowed for innovation in home care for seniors and those who ordinarily might not have been able to manage life on their own.
+Additionally, technology helps seniors by allowing for innovation in home care for those who ordinarily might not have been able to manage life on their own.
 With the multitude of technology, apps and interactive devices available today, maintaining independence is easier than ever, allowing for more enhanced levels of connection, comfort and engagement than ever before.

 Many new types of technology have unlimited applications for in home care for seniors, from traditional medical applications to enhanced social engagement capabilities.
-Not only do these tools bring a much-needed peace of mind to older individuals and those they love, they can also offer seniors a greater level of freedom and an improved overall quality of life.
+Not only do these tools bring a much-needed peace of mind to older individuals and those they love, but also technology helps seniors by offering a greater level of freedom and an improved overall quality of life.
 Here are a few of our favorite tech devices for maintaining independence:

 Alarms: Alarm systems offer seniors an increased level of safety and security at home.
 Many systems can be installed with cameras that let seniors see who is at the door before they answer it.
 These can be connected to either a computer or smart phone for fast and easy use.